 Welcome!
-I am a fungal evolutionary biologist fascinated with the intimate history and future significance of symbiotic relationships between plant hosts and their microbial communities.
+I am a fungal evolutionary biologist and microbial ecologist fascinated with the intimate history and future significance of symbiotic relationships between plant hosts and their microbial communities.
 My goal is to use integrative techniques to explore these interactions in the natural world and learn how we can apply these partnerships to promote conservation and resilience through climate change.

-I received my Ph.D. in the Quantitative and Systems Biology Program at the University of California, Merced.
+I received my Ph.D. in the Quantitative and Systems Biology Program at the University of California, Merced, advised Sexton and Frank.
 This interdisciplinary team has set out to uncover the mystery behind the Monkeyflower microbiome and discover whether these microbes influence their plant hosts across its range.

 I currently serve as the Associate Director for the Center for Engaged Teaching and Learning in the Teaching Commons at UC Merced, where I utilize my experience in pedagogy and biology education to help instructors create inclusive STEM courses to uplift all student experiences.